 Get active – walking, cycling and rambling

 Blaenau Gwent is a wonderful place to get out in nature with quiet trails leading walkers and cyclists through shady woodlands and valleys, across remote hilltops and around glittering lakes.
+Golfers can get their steps in at the West Monmouthshire Golf Club, Britain's highest golf course, in Ebbw Vale.

 The Ebbw Fach walking trail is a lovely 16km trail linking fourteen nature parks, green spaces and sites of historical importance right the way around the borough of Blaenau Gwent.
-These include Festival Park Ebbw Vale, Beaufort Hill Ponds & Woodlands and Cwmtillery Lakes.
+These include Festival Park Ebbw Vale, Beaufort Hill Ponds and Woodlands and Cwmtillery Lakes.

 Blaenau Gwent Council's website has a great list of varied walks to explore the area.